 “People are not always so open; they still hide their identities to [entertainment executives] who just want safe and straight people or at least straight presenting.
 This is due to brand considerations, the audience, and image,” Ros Pheakdey said.

-He hoped his example would show members of the LGBT+ community that they can always turn to entrepreneurship to create jobs for themselves, however, acknowledging that it was not always an easy path.
+She hoped her example would show members of the LGBT+ community that they can always turn to entrepreneurship to create jobs for themselves, however, acknowledging that it was not always an easy path.

 “I think society will eventually accept us,” Ros Pheakdey said.
 “I never think about this when I work with other people - if you want to judge me, judge my work, not my gender.”